 Make sure WiFi is included in the cost of your hotel – normally it will be a complimentary service, but some hotels will charge you extra, with some even charging at a daily rate.

-AirBnB hosts usually charge a one-off cleaning fee on top of their nightly rate, to cover the costs of preparing the house before or after guests stay.
-The host sets this themselves, so it’s worth comparing other options if you feel a particular host is overcharging for cleaning.
+Airbnb hosts usually charge a one-off cleaning fee on top of their nightly rate to cover the costs of preparing the house before or after guests stay.
+The host sets this themselves, so it’s worth comparing other options if you feel a particular host is charging too much for cleaning.

 4. Roaming charges

 If you are travelling in the EU or further abroad, it’s worth checking what your provider’s roaming policies are.
-Making use of WiFi rather than foreign mobile networks when you need to use your phone can help you avoid roaming charges, or your provider might offer a roaming bundle that will let you use these networks for less.
+Making use of WiFi rather than foreign mobile networks when you need to use your phone can help you avoid roaming charges, or your provider might offer a roaming bundle that will let you use their networks for less when you’re abroad.

 For more tips on avoiding being caught out by roaming charges, read our article How to save on mobile costs when you go on holiday.